-The white-tailed jackrabbit is nocturnal and only emerge from their nests at dusk to feed.
+The white-tailed jackrabbit is nocturnal and only emerges from its nests at dusk to feed.
 In contrast to the black-tailed jackrabbit, the white-tailed jackrabbit prefers lowland habitats.

-Also known as the wild hog and the razorback, wild boar are an invasive species bought in to the United States in the 1500s.
+Also known as the wild hog and the razorback, wild boar is an invasive species bought into the United States in the 1500s.

-The size and weight of a wild boar depends on their environment.
-In Asia, some get as large as grizzly bears, but in North America, they reach sizes up to 6 ft in length and up to 3 ft in height.
+The size and weight of a wild boar depend on its environment.
+Some get as large as grizzly bears in Asia, but in North America, they reach sizes up to 6 ft in length and up to 3 ft in height.
 Larger males have been found measuring over 7 ft in length.

-They have a stout, barrel-like body, with short legs, and a long head with a short neck.
+They have a stout, barrel-like body, short legs, and a long head with a short neck.

-They are ferocious, and have a huge amount of strength for their body size.
-They are the size of medium dog, but can take down prey many times their size, such as elk.
+They are ferocious and have a huge strength for their body size.
+They are the size of a medium dog but can take down prey many times their size, such as elk.

-They have been called the skunk-bear due to the scent glands that they use to mark their territory.
+They have been called the skunk bear due to the scent glands used to mark their territory.